ayannahbryant/my-first-repository/README.md

 #Learning Git

-I love working with git!
+I love working with git

+Adding more information to the README.md file.

+This will be the final input before starting the Launch School curriculum.

 Important steps for git workflow